holos-aafc/Holos/H.Content/Documentation/User Guide/User Guide.md

 	<em>
 		Figure: 2.6 Farm Location Selection Screen.
 		<br>
 		A: Select the location of your farm in this section.
+You will see a pin marker on the region where you has clicked.
 		<br>
 		B: The progress bar for downloading climate data from NASA.
 		<br>